bssrdev/wilderhood/_posts/2015-07-07-Papuan Diaries.markdown

 <img src="{{ site.baseurl}}/img/2015-07-07/3.jpg" alt="Bower bird, Papa New Guinea">
 <p>Bower Bird at work.</p>

 <p>And then the unexpected happened.
 Without a warning he sprung at the hollow of the hide.
 I was taken aback, literally.
 I just sat still with shock.
 I did not want to scare the bird away.
 He was hardly a few inches from my face, probably analyzing the threat levels I posed.
 In those few seconds, I took a good look at him.
 Pallid, olive-brown in colour, he was devoid of any extraordinary plumage.
 This is the land of exuberant, colourful birds, yet he stood out.
-Looks did not matter, for his Bower did the trick.
+Looks did not matter, for his bower did the trick.
 He was legendary at his work!</p>

-<p>Back at the Bower, he would patiently examine his setup for any glitches.
+<p>Back at the bower, he would patiently examine his setup for any glitches.
 He might have spent months to build what he thought was a perfect bower but the expectations of the females are sky high!
-All that is needed for the female to reject the male and his Bower are a few misplaced straws or badly co-ordinated colours.
+All that is needed for the female to reject the male and his bower are a few misplaced straws or badly co-ordinated colours.
 Life is not easy for him.
 Sounds familiar?
 It is the story of our lives too :)</p>

-<p>A minute later he was gone.
-Brilliant mimics that the Bowerbirds are, I could hear him close by, imitating the display sounds of the Superb Bird of Paradise.
+<p>A minute later, he was gone.
+Brilliant mimics that the Bower birds are, I could hear him close by, imitating the display sounds of the Superb Bird of Paradise.
 I could only wish for him to return but he would not.</p>

 <p>The Parotia had given me a slip that day (whether I saw him or not is another story for another day) and we decided to go and look for other Bowers in the vicinity.
 We found 3 more Bowers of varying size and assortment of ingredients with which the nests were decorated.</p>